-- [5] Amounts available on purchase, store and fuel cards should not be included.
-Return to Reference 5 - [6] Identify the specific debts and their related pledged assets.
+[5] Amounts available on purchase, store and fuel cards should not be included.
+Return to Reference 5 lender.
+Return to Reference 6

+[6] Identify the specific debts and their related pledged assets.
 In the event of any default event, these assets have been identified in the debt agreement as providing recourse to the bond holder.
-For example, a loan to purchase a building will likely have that building identified as collateral to the lender.
+For example, a loan to purchase a building will likely have that building identified as collateral to the